A Greener Scotland

 We are also taking forward plans for land reform to make sure we get the most from our land, rural and urban, now and for future generations.
 We want communities to have a say in how land in their area is used, and to tackle the causes and consequences of inequality.

-Renewable electricity output has more than doubled since 2007, with renewables now the largest contributor to electricity generation in Scotland.
+Renewable electricity output has more than doubled since 2007, with almost 60 per cent of Scotland’s electricity needs met from renewable resources.

-We are safeguarding our environment with a moratorium on underground coal gasification and fracking.
+We are safeguarding our environment with a ban on fracking and underground coal gasification.

-Household recycling is at its highest ever levels – with 43 per cent of household waste recycled in 2014.
+Household recycling is at its highest ever levels – with over 45 per cent of household waste recycled in 2016.